-Bred in 1967 by the Jesuit priest Stefan Franczak (from Poland), introduced in 1986, and named after a female Polish resistance fighter (1806 – 1831).
+Bred in 1967 by the Jesuit priest Stefan Franczak from Poland, introduced in 1986, and named after a female Polish resistance fighter (1806 – 1831).
 A good beginner's clematis, suitable for trellises 2 – 5 metres high.
-The slightly downward curled light-blue petals resemble Blue Angel, though they have a smoother edge.
-The flowers are abundant, with the ornamental vein in each petal protruding like an embossing.
-We've included it in our viticella-assortment for its colour and flower abundance.
+The slightly downward-curling pale lavender-blue petals resemble Blue Angel, but with smoother edges.
+They bloom profusely, the ornamental vein in each petal emerging like an embossed print.
+We've included it in our viticella-assortment for its colour and abundance of flowers.
 Emilia Plater is vigorous and robust, very frost-hardy and healthy.
-Flowers 5 – 7 cm, occasionally to 15 cm.
+Flowers 5 – 7 cm, sometimes up to 15 cm in diameter.
 Flowering time June to September -- somewhat longer than the very similar though sensitive 'Prince Charles' from New Zealand.
 Suitable for potting.
-Refer to the general information for guidance on location, pruning, suitable cable systems, etc..
+Refer to our viticella general information for guidance on location, pruning, suitable cable systems, etc..

 Emilia Plater is a Clematis viticella